 Our Achievement and Rewards system provides clear behaviours that students can be rewarded for.
 House points are allocated to students for their achievements which contribute to the overall House tally.
-House points are awarded to students during lessons, and also for extra-curricular, contribution to the wider community and for demonstrating our school values.
-We also reward students for making progress towards their academic targets and school attendance.
+House points are awarded to students during lessons, for involvement in our extra-curricular programme, contribution to the wider community and for demonstrating our school values.
+We also reward students for their learning attitude, their subject progress and their school attendance.